splimter/Linux-Shell/AEL/README.md

 # AEL

-This shell lunch directly the android emulator
+This shell lunch directly the android emulator.

 ### config